praat/praat/README.md

-# praat
-Praat: Doing Phonetics By Computer
+# Praat: doing phonetics by computer

 Most information is on http://www.praat.org.

 ### Binaries

-The meaning of the names of uploaded binary files is as follows:
+The meaning of the names of binary files uploaded on GitHub is as follows:

 ##### Windows binaries
 - name ends in `win64.zip`: zipped executable for 64-bit Windows (XP and higher)